40 Year Recertification

 The Florida population should not fear building collapses because Florida has one of the most restrictive Building Codes.
 As a matter of fact, due to the high level of professionalism and qualified personnel, Florida Building Code officials are very strict with these regulations.

 In addition, especially Miami Dade’s Building Code officials are qualified professionals with the necessary resources to perform 40 Year Recertifications.
-Considering the proximity of the sea and the large scale of catastrophic natural disasters in Florida; building code officials have broad experience as a result of several inspections of this matter.
+Considering the proximity of the sea and the large scale of catastrophic natural disasters in Florida; building code officials have broad experience as result of several inspections of this matter.

 Let’s start from the Beginning!

 To achieve a successful 40 Year Recertification; structural engineers look for the key points in a structure that need recertification.
 When studying the building floor plan; the structural engineer may identify the main elements in a structure that needs to be in good/acceptable condition.

 In the 40 year recertification process, a lot of professionals revise every report after another expert revises the project.
 Recertification standards involve many areas.
 These areas allow you to determine vulnerabilities, risks, and threats when performing the recertification.
 Authorized personnel carries out the jobs subjected to these previously mentioned areas.

 Structures on or close to the sea are particularly vulnerable.
 They are continually exposed to the impacts of saltwater oxidation and corrosion; just as minor concrete, and masonry cracks.
 Stucco left exposed to external conditions can cause rebar to grow up to multiple times its unique size; applying a pressure of 10,000 pounds for every square inch (PSI) to the surrounding concrete.
 This condition—regularly alluded to as concrete spalling—can require amazingly costly substantial rebuilding.
 You can save countless dollars in building repair costs by; following a regular maintenance schedule, applying early detection strategies, and practicing forceful avoidance procedures.